The Clear Edge

 • Runway: 1.5 months

-Result by the end of Day 1: Complete documentation of actual cash position, monthly burn rate, current runway in months, and minimum threshold you’re targeting.
+By the end of Day 1, you will have a complete record of your actual cash position, monthly burn rate, current runway in months, and the minimum cash threshold you are aiming for.

 Day 2: 12-Week Forecast (2 hours)